Ion Energy Systems

 Final Concept

-Community micro-grids powered by local transit and energy-capturing kinetic sculptures.
+Community micro-grids powered by local transit and delivered through kinetic sculptures.

 1:12 scale maquette of Ecuadorian model village